Decision-making can be challenging when you find yourself married to someone who thinks differently that you do.

 If you want to teach your teens more about marriage, I have written two high school life skills courses for young people about relationships.
 Both classes uses living books, mentoring time with Mom (for girls) and with Dad (for guys), Scripture study, writing assignments, and fun activities to learn more about purity, courtship, marriage, and family.

 God’s Girls 103: Courtship, Marriage, & the Christian Family is available at Amazon.
+You can purchase the E-book at PayHip or Currclick.
+Learn more here.

 Real Men 102: Freedom, Marriage, & the Christian Family is available at Amazon.
+You can purchase the E-book at PayHip or Currclick.
+Learn more here.

 Wanting my teens to learn about marriage in a practical way, I came up with classes for them using Scripture and living books.
 These Christ-centered studies made an impact on them and it is a joy to see them live out biblical principles in their lives today.